rmonvfer/shrn/README.md

 It showcases a simple social network where users can post Shodan queries along with a description and also comment and vote on other's publications.
-Because of the specific requirements of the subject an import/export functionality is available, allowing registered users to download their published queries using an XML-based formated (namely SQSF (_Shareable Shodan Query Format_)) whose XML schema and DTD are included in the source tree.
+Because of the specific requirements of the subject an import/export functionality is available, allowing registered users to download their published queries using an XML-based format (namely SQSF (_Shareable Shodan Query Format_)) whose XML schema and DTD are included in the source tree.

 Other functionality such as client-side XML validation and common database operations (CRUD only) are also included.